People Vice Presidency

 About the People Vice Presidency:

-The People Vice Presidency at the World Bank Group supports countries with their human development -- to protect and invest in their people, enabling them to reach their full potential and enjoy a good quality of life.
+The People Vice Presidency at the World Bank Group supports countries with their human development -- to protect and invest in people, enabling them to reach their full potential and enjoy a good quality of life.

 Operational and knowledge highlights: